-Economic risk
+- Economic risk

-In 2020, the global pandemic has brought uncertainty to the financial market sector.
-Capital market volatility has increased, with investors relying not only on fundamental indicators, but also on speculative news.
+- In 2021, the pandemic situation in the world began to improve and there was a noticeable economic recovery.
+Capital markets were growing and investors were positive about the future.
+Nevertheless, the geopolitical unrest of 2022 has caused panic in the financial markets, and the direction of these markets remains unclear.
 Continuous monitoring of markets and response to events is one of the components of the risk management system.
 Forecasting of economic events and preparation for potential shock is an important and inseparable part of the Company's operations.

-Systemic risk
+- Systemic risk